Mandark-droid/TraceMind-mcp-server/README.md

 2. **debug prompts**: Templates for debugging scenarios
 3. **optimization prompts**: Templates for optimization goals

-All analysis is powered by **Google Gemini 2.5 Pro** for intelligent, context-aware insights.
+All analysis is powered by **Google Gemini 2.5 Flash** for intelligent, context-aware insights.

 ## 🔗 Quick Links